krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 ## Contextual profiling
 {: #context-id }

-Continuous profiling together with the possibility to extract a profile of a single request is very powerful.
+Continuous profiling, together with the possibility to extract a profile of a single request, is very powerful.
 Unfortunately, there are applications where that is not enough.
 Some examples:

 - Any work that is delegated to a different thread will be missed in that profile
 - If one request is computed by multiple threads/JVMs, we need to combine multiple profiles
 - Applications in a distributed architecture, usually with microservices:
-There are usually remote calls to other services even if every single request is processed by a single thread
+There are usually remote calls to other services, even if every single request is processed by a single thread.

-We can extract a profile for each microservice to understand the behavior of the request processing in such a distributed architecture.
+We can extract a profile for each microservice to understand the request processing behavior in such a distributed architecture.
 This is doable but consumes a lot of time.

 All the problems mentioned above can be covered by **contextual profiling**.
 The concept is pretty simple:
 Whenever any thread is executing any work, that work is done in some context, usually in the context of a single request.
-Instead of just doing that work, we do:
+Instead of just doing that work, we do the following:

 ```java
 asyncProfiler.setContextId(contextId);